ItTango/ItTango/README.md

 - 👋 Hi, I’m @ItTango
 - 👀 I’m a photographer and musician, and occasional designer.
-My code accumen is primarily CSS.
+My code acumen is primarily CSS.
 - 🌱 I’m currently building a site to host my music using legacy jplayer code, and I have questions ;)
 - 💞️ Thank you to everyone, in advance!